Executive summary: In this article, we’ll cover everything you need to know about tiered commissions.

 3. Improve sales team morale and retention

-For example, a company might offer a higher commission rate for sales to new customers compared to existing ones.
-This structure incentivizes reps to focus on acquiring new customers and can help drive growth in the customer base.
+For example, a company might offer a higher commission rate for sales to new customers in a specific region.

 For example, a company might use a combination of team-based and product-specific tiers to incentivize reps to work together to sell specific products.